seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The fool hath planted in his memory
 An army of good words; and I do know
 A many fools, that stand in better place,
-Garnish’d like him, that for a tricksy word
+Garnish'd like him, that for a tricksy word
 Defy the matter.
 How cheerest thou, Jessica?
 And now, good sweet, say thy opinion,
-How dost thou like the Lord Bassanio’s wife?
+How dost thou like the Lord Bassanio's wife?

 **JESSICA**
 Past all expressing.
 It is very meet